 The Student ID Card is valid only with a current Enrollment Sticker (在籍確認シール) affixed on the back.
-The Sticker is valid for one year; students should obtain a valid current sticker at the beginning of each academic year.
-Notify the Center for Academic Affairs, Academic Records Section, if there are any changes in your address or commuting route or when there are no vacant columns left in the commuting pass issue record.
+The sticker is valid for one academic year; students should obtain a valid current sticker at the beginning of each academic year.
+Students should also obtain a new and valid Enrollment Sticker if there are changes to the address or commuting routes, or when the commuting pass issuance records are filled.